rspamd/rspamd.com/doc/tutorials/writing_tests.md

 Each test is enclosed within some specific test case.
 Test case consist of `setup`, `set of tests` and `teardown`.

-General testing advices for the Robot Framework are listed [here](https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst).
+General testing advice on the Robot Framework is listed [here](https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst).

 Test case has also a preamble that defines some common variables and setup + teardown procedures: